phillipsja/react-redux-3/README.md

 - mapStateToProps function
 - mapDispatchToProps function

-This will allow a React component will have access to the exact part of the store it needs.
+This will allow a React component access to the exact part of the store it needs.

-Consider that in react-redux-2 how a function "addArticle" was defined in a reducer to add an article to the redux store:
+Consider how function "addArticle" in project react-redux-2,  was defined in a reducer to add an article to the redux store:

 const rootReducer = (state = initialState, action) => {
   switch (action.type) {
     case ADD_ARTICLE:
 	//this is what we want to do essentially, but state must be immutable
       	//state.articles.push(action.payload);
 	//return state;
 	//this is ok, but note that we could make it better?
 	//return { ...state, articles: state.articles.concat(action.payload) };
 	//note the state hasn't been changed, what are we returning here? an object containing existing state and new articles list (or state entry)? return { ...state, articles: [...state.articles, action.payload] };

     default: